-The compliance rate for this measure was 35%.
-The measure was applied to records in 31 of the 48 files in the sample; 11 of the 31 files were rated achieved and 20 were rated not achieved.
+The compliance rate for this measure was 37%.
+The measure was applied to records in 30 of the 37 files in the sample; 11 of the 30 files were rated achieved and 19 were rated not achieved.
 To receive a rating of achieved, the file contained documentation confirming that the following activities were completed before a child was placed in the care of a relief caregiver, either in the primary caregiver's home or in the relief caregiver's home:

-- confirmation that each relief caregiver was 19 years of age or older - prior contact check (PCC) or initial records review (IRR) and detailed records review (DRR) for each relief caregiver - consolidated criminal record check (CCRC) for each relief caregiver - joint assessment and approval of each relief caregiver by the primary caregiver and resource social worker (applies before March 2017) - relief caregiver screening checklist completed and signed (applies after March 2017).
+- confirmation that each relief caregiver was 19 years of age or older - prior contact check (PCC) or initial records review (IRR) and detailed records review (DRR) for each relief caregiver - consolidated criminal record check (CCRC) for each relief caregiver - joint assessment and approval of each relief caregiver by the primary caregiver and resource worker (applies before March 2017) - relief caregiver screening checklist completed and signed (applies after March 2017).

-Almost all of the files rated not achieved were missing documentation related to more than one assessment activity.
-The joint assessment and approval (missing in 15 files for at least one relief caregiver) and the PCC or IRR/DRR (missing in 14 files for at least one relief caregiver) were the most frequently missed activities, followed by missing, incomplete or unsigned screening checklists (in 9 files).
-In one file, the documentation indicated that the assessment had been completed after the child was left in the care of the relief caregiver.
+Almost all of the files rated not achieved were missing documentation related to more than one of these activities.
+The PCC or IRR/DRR (missing in 23 files for at least one relief caregiver), the joint assessment and approval of relief caregiver (missing in 12 files for at least one relief caregiver) and the consolidated criminal record check (missing in 10 files for at least one relief caregiver) were the most frequently missed activities, followed by missing, incomplete or unsigned screening checklists (observed in 9 files).